seknewna/seknewna.github.io/README.md

   - Led the development and maintenance of the academic activities book, ensuring precise documentation and adherence to institutional standards.
   - Mentored and guided students in essay writing, contributing to their academic growth and success.

-* March 2020 - November 2020: **Statistician/Economist consultant, Department of Studies and Forecasting of the Ministry of Finance and Budget, Chad.**
+## March 2020 - November 2020: Statistician/Economist consultant, Department of Studies and Forecasting of the Ministry of Finance and Budget, Chad.

 I contributed to the elaboration of
   - the International Aid data analysis,
   - the Annual Performance Project Report (PAP in French), and
   - the Medium Term Expenditure Framework (MTEF)

-* February 2019 - March 2020: **Consultant at the Department of Economic Statistics at the Institut National de la Statistique, des Etudes Economiques et Démographiques (INSEED, Chad)**
+## February 2019 - March 2020: Consultant at the Department of Economic Statistics at the Institut National de la Statistique, des Etudes Economiques et Démographiques (INSEED, Chad)
   - Managed data collection and processing for calculating the Construction cost index in Chad.
   - Monitored the data collection and evaluation of data quality.
   - Built R Shiny dashboards for data entry and visualization for the Construction Cost Index (CCI) project.

-* January 2020 - November 2020: **Part-time Lecturer in Mathematics at the Ecole Nationale des Technologies de l’Information et de la Communication (ENASTIC, Chad).**
+## January 2020 - November 2020: Part-time Lecturer in Mathematics at the Ecole Nationale des Technologies de l’Information et de la Communication (ENASTIC, Chad).

 Taught courses:
   - Linear Algebra
   - Probability and Statistics
   - Data Analysis using Excel.

-September 2018
-December 2018
-Part-time Lecturer at JKUAT Karen Campus.
+## September 2018 - December 2018: Part-time Lecturer at JKUAT Karen Campus.
 Taught linear algebra, calculus, computational statistics with R, and the analysis of financial data to undergraduate students.

-November 2017
-November 2020
-Data Scientist Freelancer/Consultant
+## November 2017 - November 2020: Data Scientist Freelancer/Consultant
-Engaged in a diverse array of projects, including
+  - Engaged in a diverse array of projects, including
-Data analysis
+  - Data analysis
-Machine learning
+  - Machine learning
-Natural Language Processing
+  - Natural Language Processing
-Time series analysis
+  - Time series analysis
-Big data processing
+  - Big data processing
-Data Engineering
+  - Data Engineering
-Custom application development
+  - Custom application development
-Industry-specific endeavours
+  - Industry-specific endeavours

-February 2017
-June 2017
-Data Analytics Consultant at Data-Fintech (Kenya) Customer insights for policy making through Data Analysis from a telecom company.
+## February 2017 - June 2017: Data Analytics Consultant at Data-Fintech (Kenya)
+  - Customer insights for policy making through Data Analysis from a telecom company.
-Report productions
+  - Report productions

-October 2013
-February 2015
-Lecturer at Université Polytechnique de Mongo (UPM, Chad) Lecturer in Mathematics (Probability and Statistics, Ordinary Differential Equations, Interim HOD of Industrial Engineering and Maintenance Undergraduate Thesis supervision
+## October 2013 - February 2015: Lecturer at Université Polytechnique de Mongo (UPM, Chad)

+* nTaught courses:
+  - Probability and Statistics
+  - Ordinary Differential Equations

+* Played the role of Interim Head Of Department of Industrial Engineering and Maintenance
+* Undergraduate Thesis supervision